dborth/snes9xgx/README.txt

 |0O×øo·                   IMPORTING AND EXPORTING SRAM                ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

-Snes9xGx now includes the ability to load SRAM from Snes9x on other platforms (Mac/PC/Linux/Etc) and to save back to those platforms.
+Snes9xGx 2.0.1 now includes the ability to load SRAM from Snes9x on other platforms (Mac/PC/Linux/Etc) and to save back to those platforms.
+To use this feature simply save or load SRAM to/from SD card or an SMB share.

-To load a SRAM file on the Wii or Gamecube from another platform, ensure the name of the SRM file matches the filename of the ROM (except with an SRM extension).
+The only thing to be aware of is that Snes9xGx requires that the SRM file have a name that is the rom name (not necessarily the same as the file name!) with .SRM at the end.
+For example, the game "Super Mario All-Stars + World" has a rom name of "ALL_STARS + WORLD", so the SRAM file should have the name "ALL_STARS + WORLD.srm".
+You can see the rom name for a game by loading the game - the rom name is shown in the information that is briefly shown at the bottom of the screen.
+A perhaps easier way to find the correct name is simply to load the game and then save SRAM to SD or SMB and look at the filename that Snes9xGx uses.
+That's the name you should use when importing an SRAM from another platform.

-To use a Wii/GameCube SRAM file on another platform just do the opposite: copy the saved SRAM file to the other platform.
+To use an Snes9xGx SRAM on another platform just do the opposite: save SRAM to SD or SMB, and then copy that saved SRAM file to the other platform.
 You may have to rename the file to be what that version of snes9x expects it to be.

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                      UPDATE HISTORY (old)                     ·oø×O0|